Mawishwohoon/javascript/README.md

 # javascript
-This is my whole journey of learning javascript from basics.
+This is my whole journey of learning javascript from basics for stepping into blockchain.